-This does not apply to regular email.
+Please Note: This does not apply to regular email.
 Please do not send personal information in Email correspondence with Advia Credit Union.
-E-Mail is not a secure transmission process.
+E-Mail is not a securely encrypted transmission process.

 Secure Sockets Layer

-Secure Sockets Layer (SSL) encryption technology emerged as the industry standard for securing data while it travels across the internet.
+A pivotal new development called Secure Sockets Layer (SSL) encryption technology later emerged as the industry standard for securing data while it travels across the internet.
 SSL is used worldwide in online stores, credit unions, banks, and on all other web sites where information from an individual needs to be kept confidential.

 The three most important services SSL provides